 That’s it, simple as that.

-Hints and Tips
+Hints and Tips (FAQs)

 I recommend only Louisiana crawfish.
-The freezer case in your grocery store or seafood market will probably offer 1 pound packages of frozen crawfish tail meat.
+The freezer case in your grocery store or seafood market will probably offer 1-pound packages of frozen crawfish tail meat.
 Louisiana crawfish get to the market quicker than imported crawfish which helps the flavor and freshness.
 If you have to use imported (likely Chinese) crawfish, make sure to rinse them thoroughly as the “fat” can get rancid at about 6 months.
 Frozen Louisiana crawfish tails are ready to go right out of the pack, their “fat” will add a sweet depth of flavor.
 A great online source for Louisiana crawfish tail meat is The Cajun Grocer.
 Please note, I do not have an affiliation with Cajun Grocer, I just know them to be a reputable vendor.

 This is a very versatile sauce and it's good enough to be the main event.
 If you want to mix this with pasta (really good with Fettuccini) consider using a whole pound of tail meat.
 Of course, you could use a whole pound of tail meat no matter what you are putting this on if you want!

-You can substitute any dry white wine or this or even a light rum.
+You can substitute any dry white wine or a light rum.
 I would stay away from “cooking” wines because they usually have a very high salt content.
 You can also leave the sherry out altogether if you prefer, but if it’s not an issue, I encourage you to try it with the sherry, it really puts a special mellowness to the whole thing.

 You can store the leftover sauce in the fridge in a glass or plastic container with an airtight seal for about 3 days.
-The sauce will likely separate in the fridge, but just reheat it in a saucepan over low heat, vigorously stirring or whisking to bring it back together.
+The sauce may separate in the fridge, but just reheat it in a saucepan over low heat, vigorously stirring or whisking to bring it back together.
 The appearance may not be perfect, but the flavor will still be great.

 Recipe